leo96tush/app-aspire-assignment/README.md

 - RESTful API design with support for common CRUD operations.
 - Data is stored in MongoDB, providing flexible and scalable document storage.
-- Authentication and authorization (optional, e.g., using JWT tokens).
-- Optionally, includes other features like logging, validation, or email notifications.
+- Includes other features like logging and validation

 ## Technologies